awslabs/amazon-neptune-tools/neptune-export/readme.md

 If using parallel export, we recommend setting the concurrency level to the number of vCPUs on your Neptune instance.

+You can load balance requests across multiple instances in your cluster (or even multiple clusters) by supplying multiple `--endpoint` options.

 ### Long-running queries

 _neptune-export_ uses long-running queries to generate the metadata and the data files.
 You may need to increase the `neptune_query_timeout` [DB parameter](https://docs.aws.amazon.com/neptune/latest/userguide/parameters.html) in order to run the tool against large datasets.